Michel91dev/OpenCV-C-main-Modif-Michel-/README.md

 * Some structures (ie. CVCMat) must be manualy allocated and deallocated with their create/free functions. (ie. CVCMatCreate, CVCMatFree).
 If a function *returns* a manually allocated structure, the return value must be manually deallocated.

+// -----------------
+Michel Safars 2023 0403

-2023 0403 I'm making some modifications gradually
+ I'm making some modifications gradually
-* compilation for Intel AND **ARM** Mac processors
+* The Dynamic Library libOpenCVC.dylib also work not for Intel as well as **ARM** Processors Macs
-* Adding a Webcam choice for CVCVideoCaptureCreate(int camNo)
+* Adding a Webcam choice for CVCVideoCaptureCreate(int camNo).
+This allows to chose the Webcam to be used (and multiple camera at the same time too)